Alien166/argocdapp/README.md

-# argocdapp
+# ArgoCD Application Repository

-Welcome to the ArgoCD for DevOps repository!
-This Repo is designed to provide hands-on experience with ArgoCD  using Kubernetes.
-Whether you're a beginner or an experienced DevOps engineer
+## Overview

+This repository contains the manifests and configuration files for deploying applications using ArgoCD.
+It serves as a single source of truth for managing the desired state of your Kubernetes applications.